Summer 2025 Adaptive Recreation Fun!

 214 Blue Hill Road, Great Barrington, MA

-Join UAP’s adaptive kayaking program on Benedict Pond in Great Barrington, run by our partner All Out Adventures.
-Paddlers will travel in small groups (pods) to explore the pond.
-Instruction, adaptive equipment, and assistance as needed is provided.
+Join UAP’s adaptive kayaking program on Benedict Pond in Great Barrington!
+During this program, run by our partner All Out Adventures, paddlers will travel in small groups (pods) to explore the pond.
+Instruction, adaptive equipment, and assistance (as needed) are provided.

 This program is for people with disabilities, their families, support staff, and friends.
 Seniors are invited to register as well.
 All ages and abilities are welcome!